RedisLabs/redislabs-docs/content/kubernetes/active-active/create-reaadb.md

     kubectl get rerc <rerc-name>
     ```

-    The output will look similar to:
+    The output should look similar to:

     ```sh
     kubectl get rerc rerc-ohare